A North American Conservation Success

 Donated founder birds

-When the Peregrine Fund had nothing, falconers turned over their personal peregrines — the only genetically viable North American stock remaining in captivity — to start the breeding program.
+When falconers and biologists had nothing to work with, falconers turned over their personal peregrines — the only genetically viable North American stock remaining in captivity — to start the breeding pool.

 🏗️